Korea Travel · Gimhae Airport (Busan)

 - Korea-only.
 A gift you can't buy at home reads as a real souvenir.

 - Smell before you buy.
-Gimhae has an on-site aroma-sampling counter — rare for an airport gift.
+Both Gimhae and Gimpo have on-site aroma-sampling counters — rare for an airport gift.

 Why SEJA is the easy Busan pick